llpeterson/applications/traditional.md

 how to locate something; they just provide a globally unique identifier for the namespace.
 There is no requirement that you can retrieve anything at the URI given as the target namespace of an XML document.
-We'll see another example of a URI that is not a URL in a later section
+We'll see another example of a URI that is not a URL in a later section.

 ### TCP Connections